BrendonLapp/Cyberse-Discord-Bot/README.md

 > Any command that takes extra parameters in "" do not need the "" and instead just the name or code

-- ;addrelated (Adds a related song based on the current one playing)
+- addrelated (Adds a related song based on the current one playing)
-- ;flipcoin
+- flipcoin
-- ;help
+- help
-- ;isplaying
+- isplaying
-- ;join
+- join
-- ;leave
+- leave
-- ;matchup *participants names*
+- matchup *participants names*
-- ;mtg *card name* (Returns an image, cardname and legaility in commander and stander if on the list)
+- mtg *card name* (Returns an image, cardname and legaility in commander and stander if on the list)
-- ;play *song name or url*
+- play *song name or url*
-- ;pokemon *card code* (Returns an image, cardname and legality in standard if on the list)
+- pokemon *card code* (Returns an image, cardname and legality in standard if on the list)
-- ;queue
+- queue
-- ;rolldie "number of rolls" (Can be run without any number of rolls argument or up to the max of 6)
+- rolldie "number of rolls" (Can be run without any number of rolls argument or up to the max of 6)
-- ;skip
+- skip
-- ;stop
+- stop
-- ;yugioh *card name* (Returns an image, cardname and banlist status if on the list)
+- yugioh *card name* (Returns an image, cardname and banlist status if on the list)

 ## Tech used

-- TypeScript
+* TypeScript
-- Express
+* Express
-- Discord.JS
+* Discord.JS
-- Distube.JS
+* Distube.JS

 ## Future Work